Recommended Reading

 Uses ACT (Acceptance and Commitment Therapy) to break free from negative thinking.

-A practical guide to cognitive behavioral therapy (CBT) for managing anxiety and depression.
+A practical guide to cognitive behavioural therapy (CBT) for managing anxiety and depression.

 A simple yet powerful illustrated book on living with depression.